PDragonLabs/ai_auto_gen_vid/README.md

 ...Current: YouTube Video Editor, heygen
 ...Can I put ai to work and create a video or film, that is the question?
+...if you are interested in helping develop this film let me know. youtube.com@pdragonlabs ...developing this using an array of tools until, I find either a good online canidate for video making or tools to make offline.